sola-st/ChangeGuard/evaluation/README.md

 * For the line length simply count the number of lines of the old version of the code changes in `annotated_changes.json` (make sure to use the field `old_clean_function` to disregard empty lines and comments).
 * For the cyclomatic complexity we use [Radon](https://pypi.org/project/radon/).
-  1. We add the old versions of the functions in `annotated_changes.json` into a single file (once for all functions for which LExecutorCC did not reach the changed lines and once for functions for which LExecutorCC did)
+  1. We add the old versions of the functions in `annotated_changes.json` into a single file (once for all functions for which LExecutorCC did not reach the changed lines and once for functions for which LExecutorCC did).
   2. Analyze the created files by running:
       ```
       radon cc reached.py -s > reached.txt